jwiegley/johnwiegley/drafts/quora.md

 viewpoints as completely different from my own.
 Usually it’s just a few key points we differ on — and the differences are based on sectarianism, rather than a point that all of Christianity agrees is wrong.

-# What is the Baha'i Faith to you?

-Date: 2016-11-10

-This physical life we are born into is just a beginning: not only of body and soul, but also our awareness of the nature of existence.
-The Bahá’í Faith, to me, is a treasure map telling how to venture through the wilds of that existence, and discover the hidden cities of gold lying just beneath the veil of seeming.
-Virtues are the skills needed to navigate this path — truly, it is a journey of the heart — and service to others is how I place my feet down on its soil.
-There is an essence created whenever unity takes root among a people; and this, I believe, is when we begin to glimpse the Kingdom of God.